albertllousas/functional-domain-driven-design/README.md

 In DDD world, this part is the strategic part, a crucial aspect of DDD, discover the domain, break it down in sub-problems, loose-coupled parts that we can tackle autonomously, **the sub-domains**.

-There are some techniques to do so, but one of the most effective and quick to do it is a **big-picture [event-storming](https://www.eventstorming.com/)**, a workshop-based method where we only need a big space, a wide wall, a lot of sticky notes and the right people.
+There are some techniques to do so, but one of the most effective and quickest way to do it is a **big-picture [event-storming](https://www.eventstorming.com/)**, a workshop-based method where we only need a big space, a wide wall, a lot of sticky notes and the right people.

 <p align="center">